 - Note that ITP, some browsers, and ad blockers may regard your data collection as third-party, which means cookies expire after 7 days instead of one year.

 To learn more about ITP and browser tracking prevention, see our FAQ on BlueConic, cookies, and ITP.

 Creating a custom BlueConic hostname with First-Party Data Console

 Recent changes to browsers' protection technologies highlight the value of your first-party data.
 To ensure that your BlueConic-enabled content is appropriately recognized as first party, you can use the BlueConic First-Party Hostname Console to create a first-party BlueConic hostnames for new or existing BlueConic channels.

 See Creating and configuring first-party hostnames for detailed instructions, including guidelines for customizing the hostname and steps your IT team needs to take to update your DNS provider's records to use a custom first-party hostname for BlueConic.

 If you decided to go for your own hostname, here are some tips to choose the full hostname:

 - Think if you have (or buy) a domain name that covers all your brands, because the hostname will be used and visible on all of your channels.

-- Think if you want a hostname like bc.company.com or profiles.company.com or blueconic.company.com
+- Decide whether you want a hostname like bc.company.com or profiles.company.com or blueconic.company.com